 Did I mention this is a budget friendly recipe?
 The ingredients are so inexpensive and most you’ll have on hand anyway.
 The dressing is made from basic pantry items like vinegar, oil, soy sauce, ketchup and garlic.
 There’s sesame oil as well which really does add to the flavour so it’s worth buying some.
 If you do, you’ll be able to make Beef Vegetable Stir Fry and Sweet and Sour Pork.

-The dressing is inspired by a recipe my aunt Trudy used to make called Spicy Vermicelli Salad.
+The dressing for Napa Cabbage and Ramen Noodle Salad is inspired by a recipe my aunt Trudy used to make called Spicy Vermicelli Salad.
 It was sweet and spicy and everyone loved it!
 I thought “why not use it in a cabbage salad?”Jump to Recipe

 Ramen noodles are so cheap it’s unbelievable.
 And since you’re throwing away the flavour packet that comes inside, it doesn’t matter what flavour you choose.
 Make sure you pick instant Ramen noodles which means they’ve been precooked, then dried so they’re edible raw.
 And they soak up the dressing nicely if you decide to try the make ahead version.